bxlab/cmdb-quantbio/assignments/bootcamp/bedtools_genome_arithmetic/assignment/index.md

 ## Exercise 5

 In the `~/data/bed_files` directory, you have bedgraph files for 6 different Histone marks (H3K27ac, H3K27me3, H3K36me3, H3K4me1, H3K4me3, and H3K9me3) and 3 different cell types (CD4, CD8, and naive B cells).
-Within just the CD4 cell files, use the appropriate `bedtools` subcommand to see which regions share some or all of these marks.
-Save your output with an informative header so that you can further explore the results.

-Within your REAMDE, record

-  * How many regions had some amount of overlap between the 6 histone marks?
-  * How many regions were marked by all 6 histone marks?
-  * Which combination of marks occurred most frequently?
-  * The commands that you used to answer all of these questions

-## Exercise 6

-Using the bedgraph files in `~/data/bed_files` again, use the appropriate `bedtools` subcommand to find the regions that are marked by H3K36me3 in CD8 cells, but not by H3K36me3 in CD4 cells and not by H3K36me3 in naive B cells.
+Use the appropriate files and `bedtools` subcommand to find the regions that are marked by H3K36me3 in CD8 cells, but not by H3K36me3 in CD4 cells and not by H3K36me3 in naive B cells.
 If there is any overlap, do not consider the CD8 region to be unique.

 Within your README, record